ShoukangHong/Course_Projects/README.md

-# my cousera course projects
+# My Cousera Course Projects
 This repository is used to exhibit my own work.
 Please submit your original work for these course projects.

 ## Fundamentals of Computing Specialization - Rice University